Adrid64/ASR/README.md

 ---

-## 👨‍🎓 Autoría
+## 👨‍🎓 Author

 Adrid64
-Universidad de Oviedo — Grado en Ingeniería Informática del software
+University of Oviedo — Bachelor’s Degree in Software Engineering

 ---